nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * <SECURITY_SERVER_FQDN_OR_IP> should be substituted with the IP address or host name of the installed security server, e.g. ss1
 * <API_KEY> should be substituted with the api-key of the installed security server
 * /path/to/configuration-anchor.xml should be substituted with the correct path to the configuration anchor file, e.g. "/etc/xroad/configuration-anchor.xml"
+* <OWNER_DISTINGUISHED_NAME_COUNTRY> should be ISO 3166-1 alpha-2 two letter code for server owner country.
+This is used in certificate generation.
+* <OWNER_DISTINGUISHED_NAME_ORGANIZATION> should be set to server owner organization.
+This is used in certificate generation.
 * <MEMBER_CLASS> should be substituted with the member class obtained from the Central Server, e.g. GOV
 * <MEMBER_CODE> should be substituted with the member code obtained from the Central Server, e.g. 1234
 * <SERVER_CODE> should be substituted with the server code of the installed security server, e.g. SS1